hnvy/day-ploy/README.md

 # Contributing
 The program is still a massive work-in-progress.
 If you would like to contribute, then please do so!

+You can fork this project and build something pretty :).

 Not sure what you should be aiming for?
 Read [this guide](https://drive.google.com/folderview?id=11RUZw8MVdKXdb8HpuYR5epiktKPhkoOO) to find out about how the original SuperMemo Plan is supposed to work.
-Then simply transform those concepts into Python letters and numbers to bring it to life!
+Then simply transform those concepts into Python letters and numbers to bring it to life.

+Feel free to contact me if you get stuck, I will be more than happy to help!

 # TODO list
 - [X] Need to make the program figure out the start time based on ActLen